lesleyrs/Client3/README.md

 emrun causes extra batch job message on windows sigint, can swap it for `py -m http.server` or so to avoid it

+Recompile is needed to change between different RSA key lengths, RSA_BUF_LEN needs to be set at compile time because it's needed for stack allocated arrays and BN_ARRAY_SIZE define.

 instead of a clean target, try: `git clean -fXdn`, remove n to delete files for real

 ## game history info